The Simple Self Care Lifestyle with mo

 Here is what current research provides us.

-The content of all salts is mostly sodium and chloride.
+The content of all Salt is mostly sodium and chloride.

-In the past and now when writing this post I have scoured for actual research listing the nutritional differences of table salt and sea salts.
+In the past and now, when writing this post, I have scoured for actual research listing the nutritional differences between table salt and sea salts.

-We know table salt has sodium, chloride and no additional minerals or trace minerals, zero, nada because it has been striped in the processing.
+We know table salt has sodium, chloride, and no additional minerals or trace minerals, zero, nada because it has been stripped in the processing.
 That is the industry standard.
-(Iodine is added plus anti-caking agent(s).
+(Iodine is added, plus anti-caking agent(s).

 So we know the mineral content in Table Salt.

-TO compare sea salts the BEST analysis I have found to date is in: An Analysis of the Mineral Composition of Pink Salt Available in Australia.
+To compare sea salts, the BEST analysis I have found to date is in An Analysis of the Mineral Composition of Pink Salt Available in Australia.
 Foods.
-(Linked for you in references and resources section)
+(Linked for you in the references and resources section)

-So the NUTRITIONAL differences are not what I am basing my decision on when it comes to deciding whether I consume Sea Salts or Table Salt.
+So the NUTRITIONAL differences are not what I am basing my decision on when it comes to deciding whether I consume Sea Salt or Table Salt.

 Anti-Caking Agents